C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 # muninn

-Muninn is a simple battery tracking application that uses the Wakeup API instead of the Background Worker to monitor battery discharging trends.
+Muninn is a simple battery tracking application that uses the Wakeup API instead of the Background Worker to monitor battery discharging trends and provide insight into battery life remaining.

 > Can we use wakeup instead of background worker to more efficiently track battery life?
 > Can we do it without storing huge amounts of samples?